 For example, if you have grounds and are using mains water to care for green spaces, an auditor may suggest you invest in rain butts.
 You can then use rainwater to keep your plants green.
 When properly treated, even freshwater can be reused for tasks such as flushing toilets.

 How to Conduct a Water Audit

-Whether you have had a business water audit already, or are still debating whether you need one, the conclusions are often similar – you are paying too much for water.
+Whether you have had a business water audit already, or are still considering whether you need one, if you have not taken steps to improve your water efficiency you are likely to be paying too much for water.